 Vanderbilt wants to contribute to a sustainable future in putting actions in place that focus on reducing environmental impacts in their supply chain, development, occupational health and administration.

-Corporate responsibility, including Sustainability efforts, lie within the remit of the CEO.
+Corporate responsibility, including Sustainability efforts, lie within the remit of the President.
 Risk analysis and the actions taken to address these risks are owned by Vanderbilt’s Executive Committee who frequently review this.

 Our company values are driven by forward thinking and continuous evaluation of markets and trends to be able to meet our customer’s expectation and provide the best in class products to secure our customers’ most valuable assets.
 In line with this innovation, reliability and adaptability we also strive to have minimal impacts on the environment.